Understanding SEND Support in Schools (Overview)

-Please see Supporting the Broad Areas of Need section for more details on these areas of need.
+Please see the Supporting the Broad Areas of Need page of this website for more details on these areas of need.

 Levels of Support

 SEND support is offered in all schools and the level of support can be tailored to the individual needs of a child or young person.

 A child or young person might require significant support in one area while requiring less or none in another.
 The levels of support a child requires can change through the different stages of their education.

 In East Sussex the levels of support are described as:

 Targeted: The support needs of a child or young person requires specific adjustments and will include the involvement of the SENCo and possibly additional supporting professionals such as Educational Psychology.
 A child may be assessed by health services for specific conditions or needs.

 Enhanced: The support needs of a child or young person are significant and require a coordinated approach from school staff and supporting professionals.
 This can include an Education, Health and Care Plan, and possibly include special provision or a special school placement

 Deciding the Levels of Support for Each Child or Young Person (Graduated Approach)

 The level of support a child or young person needs are determined through a process called the Graduated Approach (often called Assess, Plan, Do, Review for simplicity).

 When your child has SEND, the school should set out a written plan for how they will look after your child, and how they will support their learning.
 This is the case whatever age your child is.
 Additional Needs Plan (our preferred term), Specific Support Plan, or a Provision Map are other names for the plan.
 Ask your child’s school what they call theirs).